-When a lot of us first heard about a juice cleanse or juicing in general I am sure the first juices that popped into our minds were fruit juices.
+When a lot of us first hear about juice cleansing or juicing I’m sure the first juices that pops into your minds is fruit juices.
 I know they were for me.
-I used to love chugging fruit juice right out of the carton after buying it from the store.
-There is nothing wrong with having a fresh home made fruit juice here and there, and they do taste absolutely amazing!
+I used to love chugging fruit juice right out of the carton.
+There is nothing wrong with having a freshly homemade fruit juice here and there, and they do taste absolutely amazing!

-Fruit juices do contain plenty of nutrition themselves, but also come with a lot of extra sugar that in large quantities can be detrimental for our bodies overall health.
-When juicing you are taking most of the insoluble fiber out of the equation and even though there is still soluble fiber left, a lot of what remains when juicing fruit is sugars.
+Fruit juices contain plenty of nutrition themselves, but also come with a lot of extra sugar that in large quantities can be detrimental for our body’s overall health.
+When juicing you are taking most of the insoluble fiber out of the equation, and even though there is still soluble fiber left, a lot of what remains when juicing fruit is sugar.

-Insoluble fiber helps our body to digest foods at a slower pace so that sugars take a lot longer to digest.
+Insoluble fiber helps our body to digest foods at a slower pace, so that the sugar will take a lot longer to digest.
 This can be a good thing because large spikes in our blood sugar can be not so good for health, and for diabetics it can be downright dangerous.

-Fruit juices can be a good introduction or also a way to help our palates adjust to the stronger flavors of green juices, and can definitely be mixed in with our juices in smaller amounts during times where we are making juice our main form of nutritional intake.
-If you are trying to get yourself off of sugary drinks like soda pop (cola) , or other bottled artificial sugary beverages, then switching over to home made fruit juice is also a great way to do this.
-Fruit juice has plenty of nutrition along with that sugar that those other drinks do not.
+Fruit juices can be a good introduction, or also a way to help our palates adjust to the stronger flavors of green juices and can definitely be mixed in with our juices in smaller amounts during times where we are making juice our main form of nutritional intake.
+If you are trying to get yourself off of sugary drinks like soda pop (cola), or other bottled artificial sugary beverages, then switching over to homemade fruit juice is a great way to do this.
+Fruit juice has plenty of nutrition, along with that sugar those other drinks do not.

-When doing a juice cleanse, and especially when doing a juice cleanse for an extended period of time, you will want to be sure that the majority of your juice is coming from vegetables and especially from leafy green vegetables.
+When doing a juice cleanse (especially when doing a juice cleanse for an extended period of time), you will want to be sure that the majority of your juice is coming from vegetables, and especially from leafy green vegetables.

 Green Juices Are Extremely Nutrient Dense

-The reason for this is that they contain many major nutrients, trace nutrients, a whole lot of chlorophyll, living enzymes, probiotics, and antioxidants.
-Not only this, but they contain amino acids in larger quantities, which when combined build proteins!
-Leafy green vegetables contain even more of all of these nutrients your body needs without the extra sugars that are in fruits.
+The reason is they contain many major nutrients, trace nutrients, a whole lot of chlorophyll, living enzymes, probiotics, and antioxidants.
+They also contain amino acids in larger quantities, when combined build proteins!
+Leafy green vegetables contain even more of all of these nutrients your body needs, without the extra sugar that’s in fruit.

-When it comes to leafy green vegetables, the darker the better!
-Darker leafy greens tend to be even more nutrient dense, so be sure to include vegetables like Kale, Chard, and Collard Greens into your juices.
-Lesser known, but packed with nutrients as well are other greens such as Bok Choy (Pak Choi), Beet Greens, Turnip Greens, Dandelion Greens, Arugula, Cilantro, and many other herbs and lettuces as well!
-Sprouts are also a great and amazing source of green nutrition that you can utilize during a juice cleanse or in any juice!
+When it comes to leafy green vegetables the darker, the better!
+Darker leafy greens tend to be even more nutrient dense, so be sure to include vegetables like kale, chard, and collard greens into your juices.
+Lesser known, but packed with nutrients as well are other greens such as bok choy (pak choi), beet greens, turnip greens, dandelion greens, arugula, cilantro, and many other herbs and lettuces as well!
+Sprouts are also a great and amazing source of green nutrition you can utilize during a juice cleanse, or in any juice!

 Green Juice Cleanses Give You More